-Canon 1D X versus Canon 80D
+Canon 1D X vs 80D

 The Canon EOS-1D X and the Canon EOS 80D are two digital cameras that were officially introduced, respectively, in October 2011 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C (80D) sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 80D provides 24 MP.
+The 1DX has a resolution of 17.9 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably smaller (45 percent) than the Canon 1D X. Moreover, the 80D is substantially lighter (53 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (80D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1DX gets 1120 shots out of its LP-E4N battery, while the 80D can take 960 images on a single charge of its LP-E6N power pack.
 As can be seen in the images above, the 1DX has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 80D, Canon provides the BG-E14 vertical grip as an optional accessory (see here on ebay).